Swissy Health Issues

 Vallhund Health Issues

 As with most herding dogs, Vallhunds have genetic eye issues that must be screened for.
 They include blinding issues such as PRA, juvenile, and old age cataracs.
-They can also have distichia, entropion and punctate cataracs.
+They can also have distichia, entropion and punctate cataracs that do not affect sight.

 As with any dog, care must be taken to avoid contact with environmental toxins and over vaccinosis.